 - AMAZING VALUE: Experience why our customers rave about the quality and value of our Pool Hoop Set

 - TOTAL PACKAGE: The included basketball will have you playing pool games in no time

 - HIGH QUALITY AND DURABLE: Stronger material and improved geometry makes this the best pool hoop ever

 - PORTABLE: Large bore valves allow for quicker inflation and deflation; perfect for traveling

 - SATISFACTION GUARANTEE: Any concerns?
-Contact us directly and receive a response within 24 hours
+Contact us directly and receive a response with 24 hours

 From the explanations we have provided for above, one thing stands out.
 That the entire exercise is detailed and hence demands too much attention from you.
 This being the case, you can never tackle how to DIY floating basketball hoop above speedily or carelessly.
 Instead, you want to really ready the fine print and practice first before embarking on the installation exercise.